bookofproofs/bookofproofs.github.io/_sources/history/19th-century/minkowski.md

 ### Mathematical Profile (Excerpt):
 * Hermann was his parents' third son.
-* Hermann's oldest brother Max (1844-1930) took over the family business, but he was also an art collector and the French consul in Königsberg.
-* The second brother Oskar (1858-1931) was a physician, best known for his work on diabetes, and father of astrophysicist Rudolph Minkowski (1895-1976).
-* Apart from Max and Oskar, Minkowski also had an older sister, Fanny (1863-1954) and a younger brother, Toby (1873-1906).
-* Lewin and Rachel Minkowski were Germans although their son Hermann was born while they were living in Russia.
-* When Hermann was eight years old the family returned to Germany and settled in Königsberg where Lewin Minkowski conducted his business.
 * Minkowski first showed his talent for mathematics while studying at the Gymnasium in Königsberg.
 * His became close friends with Hilbert while at Königsberg, for Hilbert was an undergraduate at the same time as Minkowski.
 * The student Minkowski soon became close friends with the newly appointed academic Hurwitz.